The Best Christmas Movies To Put You In The Spirit

 A Charlie Brown Christmas (1965)

 Like with Rudolph, we know that this one already has to be on your list.
-Charlie Brown continues to be iconic no matter what season or holiday you’re watching him in.
+Charlie Brown continues to be iconic no matter what, whether you’re watching Halloween movies or any other holiday.
 Watching Charlie Brown’s uplifting Christmas spirit will put you right in the mood to spread some good cheer.
 And the best part about this Christmas special?
 It’s pretty much always on TV somewhere, so you don’t have to worry about missing it this year.

 Home Alone (1990)